Nevada Laws on Service Dogs, Horses, and Emotional Support Animals

 • psychiatric service animals, which help their handlers manage mental and emotional disabilities by, for example, interrupting self-harming behaviors or providing calming pressure during anxiety

-• seizure alert animals, which let their handlers know of impending seizures, and
+• seizure alert animals, which let their handlers know of impending seizures and might guard their handlers during a seizure, and

-• allergen alert animals, which let their handlers know of dangerous substances.
+• allergen alert animals, which alert their handlers to the presence of dangerous substances (like eggs or peanuts).

 How Are Public Accommodations Defined in Nevada?